 As an employer, you should be aware that Superannuation Guarantee (SG) contributions for eligible employees must be paid at least four times a year (you can choose to make contributions more frequently if that suits your business).
 We have provided a summary below of your main obligations, however, detailed information regarding your employer super guarantee obligations can be found on the ATO’s website.

 You are required to pay Superannuation Guarantee for your permanent and casual employees, where they are at least 18 years old or under 18 and working at least 30 hours per week.
 Visit the ATO website for more information.Superannuation Guarantee Eligibility Decision Tool

 For help deciding whether an employee is eligible for SG.

-Currently, you must pay at least 9.50% of your employees’ ‘ordinary time earnings’ to super each quarter.
+For the 2023/24 Financial Year, you must pay at least 11% of your employees’ ‘ordinary time earnings’ to super each quarter.

 ‘Ordinary time earnings’ is the amount your employee earns for their ordinary hours of work, including loadings, allowances, bonuses and commissions, but excluding overtime.